ruffsl/colcon-cache/README.md

 ### `lock` - Lock Package Cache

 The `lock` subverb generates or updates lockfiles for selected packages by capturing the current state of package source files.
 The subverb provides basic arguments to change the build base path where lockfiles are recorded, as well the option to ignore dependencies when capturing package state.
-More advance arguments specific lock tasks used to capture the package state are also provided.
+More advance arguments specific `lock` tasks used to capture the package state are also provided.

 - `--build-base`
   - The base path for all build directories (default: build)
 - `--ignore-dependencies`
   - Ignore dependencies when capturing caches (default: false)

 ## Package Selection

-This extension provides additional package selection arguments that can filter by modified package source or by validity of workspace cache with respect the most recent invocation of lock subverb.
+This extension provides additional package selection arguments that can filter by modified package source or by validity of workspace cache with respect the most recent invocation of the `lock` subverb.
 By default, the  internal cache key is selected by the colcon verb that invokes the package selection arguments, but can be manually overridden.

 - `--packages-select-cache-key`
   - Only process packages using considered cache key.
 Fallbacks using invoked verb handler if unspecified.